feedzai/openl2d/README.md

 This dataset is more thouroughly described in Section 4 of the [Data Descriptor](Documents/Paper.pdf).

-We encourage researchers to use FiFAR in order to develop L2D methods under realistic conditions.
-Our dataset poses realistic challenges, such as

-* Limited expert prediction availability - only one prediction per expert.
-* Dynamic environment - subject to label and concept shift.
-* Human work capacity constraints.

 We also facilitate further analysis of our generated experts and the conducted benchmarks, by providing users with two Jupyter Notebooks
 * results.ipynb - which contains
   * evaluation of the deferral performance of all considered L2D baselines
   * evaluation of the performance and calibration of Classifier *h*, OvA Classifiers, and DeCCaF's team correctness prediction models.